 * Aviation History: A replica plus parts from one of the world's first airplanes, built six years after the Wright Brothers flight.

-* Indian Baskets: a large collection of authentic baskets from a local Reservation.
+* Indigenous Baskets: a large collection of authentic baskets from a local Reservation.

 * Original Oil Paintings by Western artist Marjorie Reed.